YinJC/uk-tex-faq/FAQ-underline.md

----
-layout: page
-title: Underlined text won't break
+# Underlined text won't break
----

 Knuth made no provision for underlining text: he took the view that underlining is not a typesetting operation, but rather one that